 Your work may start sooner than you expect in this role.
 It will also require accuracy, technical knowledge, communication, and collaboration.
 Additionally, you’ll need to bring patience, confidence, and humility to the role.
 Above all, don’t stress this role.
 Like many parts of the WordPress project, a community of contributors is waiting to help you succeed.

-Make sure you complete these tasks before you begin work on the About Page and various release posts.
-Completing these tasks will set you up for success early.
+Before beginning work on the About page and the release posts, plan and prepare tasks, as that will help set you up for success early.
 Things can move quickly and tend to accelerate until the release day, so it will be easy to fall behind if you are unprepared.
+The following are some tasks to keep in mind for the planning phase:

-Project plan – This is useful to communicate with the broader community about what is part of the mar/comms role and what is planned to happen.
+Project overview/plan – Here’s an example from 6.5.
+This is useful to communicate and align expectations about what is part of the mar/comms role and what is planned to happen.
 By building and sharing this timeline, you can indicate due dates, milestones, and DRIsDRIDirectly Responsible Individual - the people who are taking ownership or responsibility for a particular project or feature. (directly responsible individuals.)
-Include dates for drafts, feedback, sharing with the community, etc. While that may seem like overkill, it is very helpful for communicating your obligations and expectations to the project and community.
-Making this a public post in Make Marketing is recommended to allow for community viewing and commenting.
+Include dates for drafts, feedback, etc. While that may seem like overkill, it is very helpful for communicating your obligations and expectations.
+You can consider making this a public post or a GitHubGitHubGitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
+Public repositories are free to host, private repositories require a paid subscription.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ issue in the Marketing repo to allow the community to understand and follow the release work and docs.

 Templates – It’s never too early to prep templates for releases and other assets.
-This can save a lot of time and really make your processes more efficient.
+This can save a lot of time and make your processes more efficient.
 Doing prep work early when you do not have any public deliverables means a little less work when you are in the depths of the weekly releases.
-You can create a public Google Drive set of folders to store release cycle assets such as announcements/posts, images, videos, etc. Including a shortcut to the previous release can also prove helpful in getting started on the current release.
-Here’s the folder for 6.0, created by a marketing team contributor, and here’s the one for 6.3.
+You can create a public Google Drive folder to store announcements/posts, images, etc. Including a shortcut to the previous release can also prove helpful in getting started on the current release.
+Here’s the folder for 6.3 and the one for WordPress 6.4.

-Outreach to others involved in the release and the make marketing team – your name as a release leadRelease LeadThe community member ultimately responsible for the Release. will be published in the planning roundup and roadmap posts, and it is recommended to send introductory messages via Slack to the other leads that you’ll be working with closely, such as the release leads and coordinators.
-You should introduce yourself to folks you have not previously worked with and provide some information about yourself and your background.
-Connect with folks in the Make WordPress Slack workspace.
+Outreach to others involved in the release – Your name as a release leadRelease LeadThe community member ultimately responsible for the Release. will be published in the planning roundup, and it is recommended to introduce yourselves and connect with other release squad members, coordinators, and contributors in the Make WordPress Slack workspace since you will work alongside them.
 Additionally, you’ll want to be sure to join the following channels in that workspace:

-6-0-release-leads (or the name of your release) – This is the channel where you will interact with the release’s primary leads.
+6-4-release-leads (or the name of your release) – This is where you will interact with the release’s primary leads.
 It is very important that you remain active and engaged (and responsive) in this channel.

 CMS access – To ensure your processes run smoothly, upon taking the mar/comms lead role, you should confirm you have access to the CMS and can create and publish posts to the /news/ and /coreCoreCore is the set of software required to run WordPress.
 The Core Development Team builds WordPress./ sites.
 The release squad members and a MetaMetaMeta is a term that refers to the inside workings of a group.
 For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress. team member can typically assist you with this permission.

 Familiarize yourself with writing for the WordPress.orgWordPress.orgThe community site where WordPress code is created and shared by the users.
-This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ brand – Read and reference the WordPress.org Brand Writing Style Guide as you draft or review any release-specific content.
-This will help make sure communications and marketing materials stay consistent across channels.
+This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ brand.
+Read and reference the WordPress.org Brand Writing Style Guide before and as you draft or review any release-specific content.
+This will help ensure consistency across channels in communications and marketing materials.

-Use a proofreading tool such as Grammarly Pro or similar to improve your writing.
-However, do not rely solely on automated proofreading tools because they do not always work with technical writing or complex software concepts.
-Relying on manual proofreading techniques, such as rereading a document out loud for flow and clarity, are good tactics.
+Use a proofreading tool such as Grammarly or similar to improve your writing.
+However, do not rely solely on automated proofreading tools, as they do not always work with technical writing or complex software concepts.
+You can also rely on manual proofreading techniques, such as rereading a document out loud for flow and clarity.

 Writing about the release requires that you know what is going into the release.
 This can be one of the most challenging things about the role of the mar/comms lead.
 Don’t sweat it!
-Many people can assist you in gaining the knowledge you’ll need.
-Read as many posts about the release as possible.
-For example, here are some posts that came out very early in the 6.0 cycle that helped define the release:
+Read as many resources about the release as possible.
+You will also want to review GitHub and Core TracTracTrac is the place where contributors create issues for bugs or feature requests much like GitHub.https://core.trac.wordpress.org/. tickets, partner with other contributors, and collaborate with release squad members to gain the needed knowledge.
+Here are some posts/resources that come out early in the release cycle and are good to have on your radar:

 6.3 Planning Roundup (this one talks about the timeline and leads with more detail)

-You can subscribe to the core blog via email to receive alerts for new posts.
+You can subscribe to the Make Core blog via email to receive alerts for new posts.
 Note that this blog receives frequent posts, but it’s easy to glance over to see what you need and don’t.

-Connect with contributors who serve in developer relations roles (typically full-time/sponsored contributors) and ask questions.
+Collaborate with contributors who serve in product roles and help create the source of truth doc (like Anne McCarthy) to learn more about key features slated for the release.
 They will be one of your best resources and typically are very close to the release process, understand the development cycle, and have a good idea of what to expect in the release.

-IMPORTANT NOTE: There will likely be about 10 GutenbergGutenbergThe Gutenberg project is the new Editor Interface for WordPress.
+IMPORTANT NOTE: There may be around 10 GutenbergGutenbergThe Gutenberg project is the new Editor Interface for WordPress.
 The editor improves the process and experience of creating new content, making writing rich content much simpler.
 It uses ‘blocks’ to add richness rather than shortcodes, custom HTML etc. https://wordpress.org/gutenberg/ releases between major WordPress releases.
-However, it is not true that 100% of each Gutenberg release will be merged into core.
-Therefore, you can only use the “What’s new in Gutenberg” posts as a guide – not a definitive list of what will ship with your release.
-However, these posts likely contain the bulk of what will eventually ship.
-Once you build your list of key features, you must validate the list with the release coordinators and the leads from core, at a minimum.
+The “What’s new in Gutenberg” posts can be a nice guide to learn about some features planned for the release, but they are not a definitive list of what will ship with your release.
+Not all of the Gutenberg features will merge with core.
+Once you build a list of key features, you must validate it with product contributors, release coordinators, and leads from core, at a minimum.
 More on this below.

 It is also important to highlight what goes on “under the hood” in a WordPress release.
 In other words, all the feature enhancements that went into the release are not all design/UIUIUI is an acronym for User Interface - the layout of the page the user interacts with.
 Think ‘how are they doing that’ and less about what they are doing.-related or feature-based.
 These are sometimes more difficult to communicate because they are not always visible to everyday users.
 For example, each release has a lot of time and attention devoted to backward compatibility, a hallmark of WordPress.
 Along with backward compatibility comes a focus on stability and testing.
 Additionally, in recent years, a greater emphasis has been placed on accessibilityAccessibilityAccessibility (commonly shortened to a11y) refers to the design of products, devices, services, or environments for people with disabilities.
 The concept of accessible design ensures both “direct access” (i.e. unassisted) and “indirect access” meaning compatibility with a person’s assistive technology (for example, computer screen readers). (https://en.wikipedia.org/wiki/Accessibility) and performance.
 All of these topics should be addressed in release communications.

 It is important for you (in this role) to be proactive and visible.
 This helps folks understand your role and contributions and be aware of your actions so they can ask questions and resolve assumptions.
-Ensure the Make Marketing team reps know you are a lead and tag you when questions come into the Making WordPress marketing channel or elsewhere.
+Ensure release and other contributors know you are a mar/comms lead and can tag you when questions come.

 Be supportive and show your passive presence with emojis.